IBM-Cloud/ansible-collection-ibm/docs/ibm_is_bare_metal_servers_info.rst

 Parameters
 ----------

-  vpc_crn (False, str, None)
+  vpc_name (False, str, None)
-    The vpc CRN this bare metal server is in
+    The vpc name this bare metal server is in

   name (False, str, None)